wolfspelz/ConfigSharp/README.md

 You might put all config files into a *Configuration* folder.
 The folder will appear in the output and all config files (if there are more than one) will be available in *bin/Configuration*.

-You might also put your config base class (*MyConfig*) into the *Configuration* folder and also *Copy if newer* to the output folder.
+You might also put your config base class (*MyConfig.cs*) into the *Configuration* folder and also *Copy if newer* to the output folder.
 This might serve as a reference of available config parameters for devops.

+Putting *MyConfig.cs* into the *Configuration* folder also allows to get rid of a namespace in config files.
+Config classes are derived from the base config (*MyConfig*) and they are siblings in the *Configuration* folder.
+ConfigFile.cs:

+    namespace MyProgram.Configuration // Named by the folder {
+        class ConfigFile : MyConfig // Because the base config class is a sibling in the folder (=namespace) {
+            public void Load()
+            {
+                SomeProperty = "42";
+                Include("OtherConfigFile.cs");
+            }
+        }
+    }

 ### 4. Using Config Properties